rflandau/Orv/implementations/slims/PACKETS.md

 # A Note on Nomenclature

+TODO remove this section?

-Response packets have a variety of suffixes (ACK, Resp, Accept, Deny, Fault).
+Response packets have a variety of suffixes (ACK, Resp, Accept).
 While an argument could be made for making these uniform, I used varying verbiage to indicate varying expectations.

 - ACKs are just acknowledgements.
 They indicate receipt and little else.
-They are sometimes paired with FAULTs, which indicate that the original message was received (hence the sister ACK) but was faulty for one reason or another.

 - ACCEPT and DENY are paired, indicating an outcome from the logic of the receiver (the VK, generally).